grafana/grafana/docs/sources/alerting/fundamentals/notifications/group-alert-notifications.md

 **How it works**

-Once the first notification has been sent for a new group of alerts, the Group interval timer starts.
+Once the first notification has been sent for a new group of alerts, the group interval timer starts.

 When the Group interval timer elapsed, the system resets the Group interval timer and sends a notification only if there were group changes.
 This process repeats until there are no more alerts.